santumagic/compscix-415-2assignments/README.md

 # compscix-415-2assignments
-# # This is the repository of Santosh Kanutala for the Introduction to DS class materials and Assignments
+# # This is the repository of Santosh for the Introduction to DS class materials and Assignments